joaopelisson/ReactJS_Upload.AI/README.md

 ## About the Project

-Upload.IA is an innovative project under development during the <NLW/> IA trail organized by @rocketseat.
+Upload.AI is an innovative project under development during the <NLW/> IA trail organized by @rocketseat.
 This project aims to integrate cutting-edge technologies to create a robust and high-quality solution.
 Stay tuned for updates!

 ## Technologies Used 🚀